 Analysis: Pandemic Housing Relief Prevented Millions of Evictions

-An analysis of government data by Bloomberg News shows that federal emergency housing assistance distributed as a result of the Covid-19 pandemic prevented millions of Americans from being evicted, reports Jennah Haque in Bloomberg Politics.
+An analysis of government by Bloomberg News shows that federal emergency housing assistance distributed as a result of the Covid-19 pandemic prevented of Americans from being evicted, reports Jennah Haque in Bloomberg Politics.

-The data comes at a particularly meaningful time as housing advocates urge the Biden administration to continue tenant assistance programs, pointing to a continuing rise in rent costs and an uncertain economic future.
-However, “That will be hard under legislation signed into law last weekend that suspended the nation’s borrowing limit as it clawed back unused pandemic aid and imposed caps on future increases in the federal budget,” Haque notes.
+The data at a particularly meaningful time as housing advocates urge the Biden administration to continue tenant assistance programs, pointing to a rise in rent costs and an uncertain economic future.
+However, “That will be hard under legislation signed into law weekend that suspended the nation’s borrowing limit as it clawed back unused pandemic aid and imposed caps on future increases in the federal budget,” Haque notes.

 Read More